Pithecellobium dulce

 Pithecellobium dulce, commonly known as Manila tamarind, Madras thorn, monkeypod tree or camachile, is a species of flowering plant in the pea family, Fabaceae, that is native to the Pacific Coast and adjacent highlands of Mexico, Central America, and northern South America.
 It is also sometimes known as monkeypod, but that name is also used for several other plants, including Samanea saman.
 It is an introduced species and extensively naturalized in the Caribbean and Florida, as well as the Philippines and Guam via the Manila galleons.
-It has also been introduced to Thailand and South Asia, It is considered an invasive species in Hawaii.
+It has also been introduced to Cambodia, Thailand and South Asia, It is considered an invasive species in Hawaii.

 Description

 Pithecellobium dulce is a tree that reaches a height of about 10 to 15 m.
 Its trunk is spiny and up to nine meters in girth (9.4 feet thick DBH) and its leaves are bipinnate.
 Each pinna has a single pair of ovate-oblong leaflets that are about 2 to 4 cm long.
 The flowers are greenish-white, fragrant, sessile and reach about 12 cm in length, though appear shorter due to coiling.
 The flowers produce a pod, which turns pink when ripe and opens to expose the seed arils; a pink or white, edible pulp.
 The pulp contains black shiny seeds that are circular and flat.
 Pollen is a polyad of many pollen grains stitched together.

 The seed is dispersed via birds that feed on the sweet pulp.
 The tree is drought resistant and can survive in dry lands from sea level to an elevation of 1500 m, making it suitable for cultivation as a street tree.